Daniel-KM/Omeka-S-module-ModelViewer/README.md

 represent the 3D models use files that are identified by a basename and not a full url.
 This is generally the case, because the model contains external images for textures and binary files for data.
-Like Omeka hashes filenames when it ingests files, the files can’t be retrieved by the Universal Viewer.
+Like Omeka hashes filenames when it ingests files, the files can’t be retrieved by the viewer.

 This module is not required when there is no external images or when these images are referenced in the json files with a full url.